cathduan/tuned/README.md

 2. In the backend: create a psql database named “tuned”.
 Then, run the following line to create a table necessary for our account system:
     `psql -U <your username> -d tuned < account.sql`

+3. Also in the backend folder, change the .env file to reflect your machine's username and password.
 3. `cd backend`
 4. `node server.mjs`
 5. Open a second terminal